CommandShiftHQ/jan-22-events-forms-react/README.md

-# Intro to React session 2 lecture
+# Events and Forms in React lecture

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Its is a simple blog style posts page used to demonstrate the basics of useState, prop types, basic event handlers and a broad intro to working with React in general.

 ## Setup

-*This repo is intended as a guide for a tutor when giving the lecture*
+_This repo is intended as a guide for a tutor when giving the lecture_

 The `main` branch contains the basic application, this can be forked and used as the base for a fresh repo created over the course of a lecture for the students to use when following along with the video recording.

 ## Finished app

 ![Screenshot](./public/screenshot-react-intro-2.png)

 ## Available Scripts